stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

-a very perceptible flash like that of lightning, which would have been blinding and impressive but for the daylight around; and then was heard   the voice   that no listener can ever forget because of its thunderous remoteness, its incredible depth, and its eldritch dissimilarity to Charles Ward&rsquo;s voice.
+a very perceptible flash like that of lightning, which would have been blinding and impressive but for the daylight around; and then was heard   the voice   that no listener can ever forget because of its thunderous remoteness, its incredible depth, and its eldritch dissimilarity to Charles Ward's voice.
 It shook the house, and was clearly heard by at least two neighbours above the howling of the dogs.
-Mrs. Ward, who had been listening in despair outside her son&rsquo;s locked laboratory, shivered as she recognised its hellish import; for Charles had told her of its evil fame in dark books, and of the manner in which it had thundered, according to the Fenner letters, above the doomed Pawtuxet farmhouse on the night of Joseph Curwen&rsquo;s annihilation.
+Mrs. Ward, who had been listening in despair outside her son's locked laboratory, shivered as she recognised its hellish import; for Charles had told her of its evil fame in dark books, and of the manner in which it had thundered, according to the Fenner letters, above the doomed Pawtuxet farmhouse on the night of Joseph Curwen's annihilation.
 There was no mistaking that nightmare phrase, for Charles had described it too vividly in the old days when he had talked frankly of his Curwen investigations.
-And yet it was only this fragment of an archaic and forgotten language: &ldquo;DIES MIES JESCHET BOENE DOESEF DOUVEMA ENITEMAUS&rdquo;.
+And yet it was only this fragment of an archaic and forgotten language:  "DIES MIES JESCHET BOENE DOESEF DOUVEMA ENITEMAUS ".

   Close upon this thundering there came a momentary darkening of the daylight, though sunset was still an hour distant, and then a puff of added odour different from the first but equally unknown and intolerable.
-Charles was chanting again now and his mother could hear syllables that sounded like &ldquo;Yi-nash-Yog-Sothoth-he-lgeb-fi-throdog&rdquo;&mdash;ending in a &ldquo;Yah!&rdquo; whose maniacal force mounted in an ear-splitting crescendo.
+Charles was chanting again now and his mother could hear syllables that sounded like  "Yi-nash-Yog-Sothoth-he-lgeb-fi-throdog "--ending in a "Yah! " whose maniacal force mounted in an ear-splitting crescendo.
 A second later all previous memories were effaced by the wailing scream which burst out with frantic explosiveness and gradually changed form to a paroxysm of diabolic and hysterical laughter.
 Mrs. Ward, with the mingled fear and blind courage of maternity, advanced and knocked affrightedly at the concealing